wolfvictorOSI/Edge-Data-Store-Docs/V1/Installation/Install Edge Data Store.md

 When the install finishes, Edge Data Store will be installed and running on the port specified.
 6. Click **Finish**.

-## Debian 9 or later Linux (Ubuntu  Raspberry PI, BeagleBone, other Debian based Linux distros)
+## Linux

 You must have administrative privileges to install the software, for example root or sudo privilege.
 The following examples assume a user with permission to use sudo.

-1. Open a terminal window and type:
+1. Open a terminal window and type the sudo command for the installation kit appropriate to your operating system and processor:

+    **Debian 9 or later (Intel/AMD 64 bit processors)**

     ```bash
-    sudo apt install ./EdgeDataStore_linux-<either x64 or arm depending upon processor>.deb
+    sudo apt install ./EdgeDataStore_linux-x64.deb
     ```

+    **Debian 9 or later (ARM32, Raspberry PI 2,3,4: Raspbian, BeagleBone)**

+    ```bash
+    sudo apt install ./EdgeDataStore_linux-arm.deb
+    ```

     ![alt text](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/LinuxInstall1.jpg "Linux Installation")

+    **Debian 9 or later (Raspberry PI 3,4: Ubuntu ARM64 Server, Google Coral Dev Board, Nvidia Nano Jetson)**

+    ```bash
+    sudo apt install ./EdgeDataStore_linux-arm64.deb
+    ```

     A validation check for prerequisites will be completed.
 If the Linux OS is up to date, the install will succeed.

-    If the install fails, run the following commands from the terminal window and try the install again:
+2. If the install fails, run the following commands from the terminal window and try the install again:

     ```bash
     sudo apt update